norcalbiostat/prof_website/static/student_invite/invite instructions.md

 There are two spots where this information will show
 1. A brief intro - https://www.norcalbiostat.com/students/
-2. Your own page - click on any person to see thier page.
+2. Your own page - click on any person to see their page.

 Each entry below surrounded by `< >` is a place for you to provide your information.
 Please remove the `< >` once you are done.